 Some additional tips to consider include:

+When towing a trailer, you’ll need to adjust your driving technique to accommodate the increased length, weight and braking distances.
+Allow for longer stopping distances and avoid sudden or aggressive maneuvers.
 Instead of relying on the brakes, downshift the transmission to help slow the vehicle and trailer.
 This can help to prevent the brakes from overheating and potentially failing.

 Many newer SUVs and trucks come equipped with technology that helps to improve the handling and stability of a trailer while towing.
-These systems may include features such as trailer sway control, which helps to correct for any lateral movement of the trailer, or a trailer brake controller, which allows the driver to adjust the braking force applied by the trailer’s brakes.
+These systems may include features such as trailer sway control, which helps to correct for any lateral movement of the trailer or a trailer brake controller, which allows the driver to adjust the braking force applied by the trailer’s brakes.

-Additionally, many automakers offer trailer tow packages that include the appropriate hitch, larger mirrors, and trailer brakes specifically designed for use with their vehicles.
+Additionally, many automakers offer trailer tow packages that include the appropriate hitch, larger mirrors and trailer brakes specifically designed for use with their vehicles.
 These packages can be a good option for drivers who plan to do a lot of towing, as they provide everything you need in one convenient package.

 If you are new to buying a trailer, you may have many questions.
 To assist you, here are answers to some common questions that first-time towers often ask.